psytrx/popsicle/README.md

 # popsicle

+Path of Exile flask macro.

-Cheating is not fair mkay
+Cheating is not fair mkay.